 Physical disabilities may be visible or non-visible.
 They may include any degree of paralysis, amputation, lack of physical co-ordination, blindness or visual impairment, deafness or hearing impairment, muteness or speech impairment, or physical reliance on a guide dog, a wheelchair or other appliances or devices.
 Learning, mental or psychiatric disabilities may include learning or comprehension incapacities, which are significant and persistent but permit the disabled individual to carry out duties and perform tasks in a reliable manner under a reasonable amount of supervision.

-For these purposes, Management Positions are positions within the Senior Management Group including Deputy Ministers, Assistant Deputy Ministers, Superintendents, Directors and Chief Executive Officers, where all the positions included in this group are determined by the Department of Human Resources.
+For these purposes, Management Positions are positions within the Senior Management Group including Deputy Ministers, Assistant Deputy Ministers, Superintendents, Directors and Chief Executive Officers, where all the positions included in this group are determined by the Department of Finance.